gatherspiel/development/CONTRIBUTING.md

 - Keep the changes limited to the scope of the issue.
 If you think it makes sense to update the scope, post a comment on the issue.
 - All code for a feature must be written by a developer.
 Code written by ChatGPT, GitHub Copilot, Claude Sonnet, or any other generative AI tool cannot be used.
 - If you want to introduce a new technology not listed as part of the tech stack, email gulu@createthirdplaces.com.
 Include details about the technology and why you think it would be useful.
 If it is determined that the technology is relevant, you will get a reply back indicating that it can be used.
+- All communication with the backend will be done through API endpoints implemented in the backend repo.

 # Suggesting changes
 If you have a recommendation for a new feature, enhancment, or bug fix, create an issue in the development repo.
 Make sure any issues created follow these guidelines.